 How do you find time for fitness when so many things are competing for your attention?
 It’s a common problem.
 The good news is that as little as 15 minutes a day can start a fitness habit – and deliver health benefits!

-Research has shown that within a study conducted over a span of 12 years, almost half a million people found that at little as 15 minutes of moderate-intensity exercise a day increased life expectancy.
-Every additional 15 minutes of exercise a day further improved the health outlook of the participants in the study.
+Research has shown that as little as 15 minutes of moderate-intensity exercise a day may increase life expectancy.
+In this study of almost half a million people, every additional 15 minutes of exercise a day further improved the health outlook of the participants.

 Try these tips to fit 15 minutes of exercise into your day: